 “As the Aerospace advances forward, new demands require lighter, stronger, more heat resistant materials and forged parts.”

 New alloys developed for the aerospace industry promise to be more efficient.
-They need to be lightweight, handle faster speeds, and higher surface temperatures.
+They need to be lightweight, durable and survive ever higher temperatures.

 In this process, metal alloys and other components are combined and mixed in powder form, then sheared together below solidus temperatures to form a solid piece.
 By combining metals and materials that cannot be melted together with thermal energy, this technique allows production of components that can be both more durable and lighter weight for aircraft and other aerospace end uses.
 Up till now the processing costs have been prohibitive but new techniques to convert powder to solid promise to break through the cost/price barrier.

 Direct Powder to Solid Extrusion

 One of the new techniques is called direct powder to solid extrusion, being developed out of the PNNL (Pacific Northwest National Laboratory).
 This process eliminates multiple steps typical in conventional extrusion; traditionally a process that is energy- and process-intense, into one step.
 It creates processes that make these materials faster, stronger, and better.
 They can be commercialized in ways that powder alloys have never been commercialized before.

 Direct Powder to Solid Extrusion on Aluminum research shows:

 - Better – Increased ductility (2 – 3 times) while maintaining strength

 - Cheaper – reducing the process steps, greatly decreases the cost in manufacturing